Why Should We Create an Estate Plan for Our Children?

 As parents, we want what is best for our children.
 Creating an estate plan allows a parent to develop a personalized plan to ensure that a parent or parents can provide both financially and relationally for their children.
 A personalized estate plan can also provide a structured plan and guidance to the person or people that you select to care for your children after you pass.
 You can select a guardian to care for your children, provide instruction for their care, and provide the financial tools to the guardian to give the kind of care you wish to see given to your children in your absence.

 What Should We Do to Properly Plan for Our Children?

 In order to properly plan for your children, I recommend that you consult with an attorney to guide you in creating your personalized estate plan.
 The estate plan may contain any of the combination of the following documents to provide for the financial and relational well-being of your children and loved ones: a Will, a Health Care Directive, Durable Power of Attorney and Trust Documents.
+You should also have a Child Protection Plan to ensure your kids are cared for by those you choos.
 You may also need to consider purchasing life insurance.